Chocolate and apricot millefeuille

 Pour into a container, cover with cling film and leave to rest in the fridge for at least 4 hours, preferably overnight.

-Transfer the jam and spreadable cream into two pastry bags and cut the tip to make a small hole.
+Transfer the jam and spreadable cream into two pastry bags and cut off the tip to make a small hole.

-Prick with the tines of a fork.
+Prick with the prongs of a fork.

 Take a plate and start assembling the millefeuille cake.

-Lay the second layer of puff pastry.
+Place the second layer of puff pastry.

 Then fill again with the 3 fillings in the same way.